 Bareback bronc riding does not use a saddle or rein but instead grips a simple handle mounted above the horse’s withers with one gloved hand.
 The rider in this event leans back against the bucking horse and spurs in an up and down motion with his legs, again in rhythm with the motion of the horse.
-The ride attempts to stay on the horse for 8 seconds without touching the horse with his free hand after “marking the horse out” meaning having the heels of his boots in contact with the horses shoulders the first jump out of the chute before the horse front legs hit the ground.
+The rider attempts to stay on the horse for 8 seconds without touching the horse with his free hand after “marking the horse out” meaning having the heels of his boots in contact with the horses shoulders the first jump out of the chute before the horse front legs hit the ground.
 The rider that manages to complete a ride is scored on a scale of 0-50 and the horse is also scored on a scale of 0-50.
 Scores in the 80s are very good and in the 90s are exceptional.

 Steer Wrestling features a steer and two mounted cowboys, along with a number of supporting characters.
 The steers are moved through narrow pathways leading to a chute with spring loaded doors.
 A 10 foot rope is fastened around the steer’s neck which is used to ensure that the steer gets a head start.
 On one side of the chute is the hazer, whose job is to ride parallel with the steer once it begins running and ensure it runs in a straight line, on the other side of the chute the steer wrestler or bulldogger waits behind a taut rope fastened with an easily broken string which is fastened to the rope on the steer.